CFLs and Mercury

 The Home Depot in Sioux Falls at 2523 S. Louise Ave. accepts CFLs for free recycling.

-Some information for this feature was provided by the U.S. Department of Energy, Energy Efficiency and Renewable Energy program and the U.S. Environmental Protection Agency.
+Some information for this feature was provided by the U.S. Department of Energy, Energy Efficiency and Renewable Energy program, ENERGY STAR, Federal Trade Commission and the U.S. Environmental Protection Agency.